The Great Fire of London’s OTHER monument: The Golden Boy of Pye Corner

 A few decades after being gilded, The Fortune Of War was torn down in 1910 and on its site now stands the Grade II-listed headquarters of City & Guilds (an image of the pub just before demolition, can be found here.).
 Fortunately, The Golden Boy was remounted on the Edwardian building with his original chest inscription carved underneath him in stone.
 Below that, reads a rather lengthy sentence (which in my opinion is crying out for some punctuation): ‘The boy at Pye Corner was erected to commemorate the staying of the great fire which beginning at Pudding Lane was ascribed to the Sin of Gluttony when not attributed to the papists as on the Monument and the Boy was made prodigiously fat to enforce the moral he was originally built into the front of a public-house called The Fortune of War which used to occupy this site and was pulled down in 1910.
 The Fortune of War was the chief house of call North of the River for Resurrectionists in body snatching days years ago.
 The landlord used to show the room where on benches round the walls the bodies were placed labelled with the snatchers’ names waiting till the surgeons at Saint Bartholomew’s could run round and appraise them.’
 This rather gruesome fact refers to The Fortune Of War being renowned as a popular hotspot for body snatchers in the 19th century.
 Located across the road from St Bartholomew’s Hospital, surgeons and anatomists would visit the pub to buy bodies for research.

 - The Golden Boy Of Pye Corner can be found on the junction of Cock Lane and Giltspur Street, Smithfield, EC1A.
-Nearest station: Farringdon, St Paul’s or City Thameslink.
+Nearest stations: Farringdon, St Paul’s or City Thameslink.

 To read about The Monument, click here.